atgvega28/biol_5153/README.md

 AHPCC, ran blast search with a SLURM script, and synchronized local and remote folders.
-* ```write_pinnacle_slurm.py``` : Python script that prints to STDOUT a SLURM script for running jobs on the Pinnacle Cluster with command line arguments that will be parse using argparse module
+* ```write_pinnacle_slurm.py``` : Python script that prints to STDOUT a SLURM script for running jobs on the Pinnacle Cluster with command line arguments using argparse module